Firefighter positions in the DNR

 Basic wildland firefighter training is generally offered in early spring and again in the summer.
 More training information

-The DNR employs two types of firefighters: emergency intermittent positions know as "smokechasers," and seasonal positions, known as fire lead response and fire technicians.
+The DNR employs two types of firefighters: emergency intermittent positions know as smokechasers, fire lead response, and fire technicians, and seasonal positions.

 Intermittent or Smokechaser

 This position is hired directly by DNR Area Forestry offices.
 This is irregular, short-term work during high fire danger periods in the spring and fall.

 - fitness sufficient to pass a moderate fitness level assessment as a condition of hire

 - a willingness to work long hours under difficult conditions

 Smokechasers are most often local residents.
 If you are interested in a smokechaser or firefighter position, contact the DNR Area Forestry office closest to where you want to work.
 All positions are hired locally.